CarlosUziel/airbnb-spain/README.md

 # A look at Airbnb data in Spain

 In this mini-project, I use the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) process to answer several business questions about Airbnb locations and reservations across Spain using their publicly-available data.
+Get to know the main insights by reading [my post on Medium]().

 ---